Yufeng-L/Tweets-Analysis/README.md

 - I, the user, should be able to visualize the results of output. __(Via wordcloud)__
 - I, the user, should be able to get sentiment analysis from Google Natural Language API about my desired input.

-## MVP

-The program is designed for users to
 ## Steps for installing

     (1)Download the python program __miniproject1.py__.